qutorial/angryhostsfile/readme_template.md

 The differences are:
 * Hosts Tool is just a tool, we do not provide a hosts file, but the tool builds it
 * This tool configures dnsmasq in addition to hosts file, it provides stronger blocking
-* It contains more hosts sources, blocking around 417K hosts
+* It contains more hosts sources, blocking more than 430K hosts
 * It works with unicode domain names
 * We give you the option to block or not to block subdomains of the whitelisted domains
 * You have to put the whitelisted domains in the `whitelist` file